Student Handbook - Sexual Assault & Misconduct

 Union College has designated the following individuals to receive complaints: (1) the Title IX Coordinator at x8327 (518-388-8327) or a Deputy Title IX Coordinator (for further contact information, see “Title IX” section); (2) the Dean of Students or his/her designees at x6116 (518-388-6116); and (3) Campus Safety at x6911 (518-388-6911).

-The College assists victims of sexual misconduct and sexual harassment.
+The College assists victims of sexual misconduct, relationship violence and sexual harassment.
 In addition to offering support services, the College maintains a campus disciplinary process.
 The Student Code of Conduct contains the policies, regulations, and procedures of the campus judicial system which govern the behavior of students.
 If you would like to know more about the campus judicial system, you may contact the Dean of Student’s Office at x6116 (518-388-6116).